NEW SOUTH WALES STATE OPEN C’SHIPS

 - Results – Meet Mobile

-Last night we saw some major sparks across both the men’s and women’s events on day 1 of this 2021 New South Wales State Championships and the momentum continued into this morning’s session.
-As a reminder, the heats are taking place at night, with finals in the AM, replicating the timing set to take place t this summer’s Olympic Games.
+As a reminder, the heats are taking place at night, with finals in the AM, replicating the timing set to take place at this summer’s Olympic Games.

 Yesterday, 19-year-old McKeown fired off a massive 2:05.66 in the women’s 200m backstroke to not only claim gold but to check-in with the 11th fastest performance in history.

 This time around, McKeown took on the 100m back, punching the top time of the evening with an impressive 59.26.
 Just for perspective, that time would have placed 6th in Gwangju at the 2019 FINA World Championships, a competition at which McKeown took 5th in 59.10 after snagging 200m back silver.